<img alt="" src="https://secure.plan2twin.com/219004.png" style="display:none;">

 • Do you provide off-site, redundant, and automatic backups?

-• What’s your recovery protocol if a breach occurs?
+• What is your recovery protocol if a breach occurs?

 How to keep your practice protected